MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/05/devtools-113.md

 [!INCLUDE [Microsoft Edge team note for top of What's New](../../includes/edge-whats-new-note.md)]

 > [!TIP]
 > The **Microsoft Build 2023** conference was on May 23-25, 2023.
-Learn more about new features for memory, performance, and production debugging in DevTools and new capabilities for PWAs in the sidebar, WebView2, and Chat Plugins in the following videos:
+Learn more about new features for memory, performance, and production debugging in DevTools, as well as new capabilities for PWAs in the sidebar, WebView2, and Chat Plugins, in the following videos:
 > * [Microsoft Edge | State of web developer tools](https://www.youtube.com/watch?v=yDFmQNu3TSg&list=PL4z1-7pjJU6zJT3PBQ4mTbNg2wtX7Lt52)
 > * [Microsoft Edge | Building Progressive Web Apps for the sidebar](https://www.youtube.com/watch?v=9u8lRzRUayw&list=PL4z1-7pjJU6zJT3PBQ4mTbNg2wtX7Lt52)
 > * [Microsoft Edge | Bringing WebView2 to Microsoft Teams and beyond](https://www.youtube.com/watch?v=s3tDUvaoCP4&list=PL4z1-7pjJU6zJT3PBQ4mTbNg2wtX7Lt52)